rspber/tsdeeSPI/README.md

 But there is no other option, we have to come to terms with it to go farther.
 The next steps will not be so drastic.

-Finally, information for TFT_eSPI library enthusiasts: all examples from the library work, but it may not last long.

 #### Mega graphics code reorganization

-It seems to still be working.

 Now tsdeeSPI consists of: